-(j) Derivative Instruments
+(k) Derivative Instruments

-The System accounts for derivatives and hedging activities in accordance with Accounting Standards Codification (ASC) Topic 815, Derivatives and Hedging, which requires that all derivative instruments be recorded as either assets or liabilities in the balance sheet at their respective fair values.
+The System accounts for derivatives and hedging activities in accordance with Accounting Standards Codification (ASC) Topic 815, Derivatives and Hedging, which requires that all derivative instruments be recorded as either assets or liabilities in the consolidated balance sheet at their respective fair values.

 For hedging relationships, the System formally documents the hedging relationship and its risk management objective and strategy for understanding the hedge, the hedging instrument, the nature of the risk being hedged, how the hedging investment's effectiveness in offsetting the hedged risk will be assessed, and a description of the method for measuring ineffectiveness.
-This process includes linking all derivatives that are presented as cash flow hedges to specific assets and liabilities in the balance sheet.
+This process includes linking all derivatives that are presented as cash flow hedges to specific assets and liabilities in the consolidated balance sheet.

-(k) Property, Plant, and Equipment
+(I) Property, Plant, and Equipment

 Property, plant, and equipment are reported on the basis of cost, less accumulated depreciation and amortization.
-Depreciation of property, plant, and equipment is calculated by use of the straight-line method at rates intended to depreciate the cost of assets over their estimated useful lives, which generally range from three to eighty years.
+Depreciation is calculated using the straight-line method over their estimated useful lives, which generally range from three to eighty years.
 Interest costs incurred during the period of construction of capital assets are capitalized as a component of the cost of acquiring those assets.